Parthyapps/Android-Important-Questions/README.md

 - **Views** - UI components for creating the user interface
 - **Fragments** - A modular portion of the user interface within an activity
 - **Android Manifest** - Contains essential metadata about the application
+- **Intents**

-- **Intents** - It is used to communication between different components (activities, services, broadcasts, etc.).
-It helps in launching activities, starting services, sending data, and broadcasting system events.
+           - It is used to communication between different components (activities, services, broadcasts, etc.).
+It helps in launching activities, starting services, sending data,and broadcasting system events.

   **Types of Intents in Android**

         Explicit Intent → Used to start a specific component (Activity, Service).